-National Day of Unplugging
+Next National Day of UnpluggingWednesday, 6 March 2024

-Nowadays, we are all attached to our smartphones, computers, TVs, and WiFi connections allow us to be on the internet 24-7.
-Because of this, sometimes we forget to be present in the real world, as we are more concerned about documenting our lives on social media.
-National Unplugging Day is the first step to being less dependent on technology, the perfect opportunity to unwind, read a book, go outside, be with people, without being glued to our phones.
+Nowadays, we are all attached to our smartphones, computers, TVs, and WiFi connections.
+All these things allow us to be on the internet 24-7 and because of this, sometimes we forget to be present in the real world.
+We can be more concerned about documenting our lives on social media.
+National Unplugging Day is the first step to being less dependent on technology, the perfect opportunity to unwind, read a book, go outside, and be with people, without being glued to our phones.

 The Benefits of Unplugging

 Smartphones and computers have given us many good things.
-Constant connection to the internet means that we have access to an immense amount of information, we can connect with people who are far away from us, and there are apps for everything that help make our lives easier.
+Constant connection to the internet means that we have access to an immense amount of information, we can connect with people who are far away from us, and there are apps for everything that helps make our lives easier.
 However, this also comes with an array of negative consequences.
 We forget to connect with people in real life, we are always worried about making our lives look perfect on social media, and we sleep less.
 Technology can become a real addiction!
 Even 24 hours away from our phones can have many benefits, here are some:

-- It has physical benefits.
+It has physical benefits.
 Most of us can attribute our terrible posture and back pain to our devices.
 Tech-Neck is a real thing, caused by people looking down at their phones all the time.
 Imagine a day free of neck pain and headaches!

-- It improves our mental health.
+It improves our mental health.
 As mentioned above, social media can make us feel inferior compared to others, and with it come feelings of jealousy, loneliness, and depression.
 At the same time, it is not healthy to be consuming a large quantity of bad news online all the time (this is known as doomscrolling).
 Stepping away from social media helps us get perspective, set boundaries with ourselves, and boost our self-esteem.

 How to Celebrate National Day of Unplugging